From Little Things Big Things Grow

 Those comments sparked protests and riots.
 To 'move on' from something means to put that issue aside and proceed.
 To use this phrase seems to imply that 'we' should dismiss the issues and legacy the Aboriginal Tent Embassy stood for, and continue as if it never existed; sadly, something that goes to the heart of the matter.

-Abbott preceded his comments above by citing Kevin Rudd's "historic apology", and "the proposal...to recognise Indigenous people in The Constitution", as things that Indigenous people can be proud of, and that "every Australian" respect them for those two achievements.
+Abbott preceded his comments above by citing Kevin Rudd's "historic apology", and "the proposal...to recognise Aboriginal people in The Constitution", as things that Aboriginal people can be proud of, and that "every Australian" respect them for those two achievements.

 Further reading: https://www.smh.com.au/politics/federal/why-abbotts-tent-embassy-comments-were-wrong-20120201-1qssk.html